ShenzhenDecoded

 • Some vendors' QR codes only work with WeChat Pay linked to a Chinese bank account.
 The foreign-card QR won't work at every merchant.

 Verdict: Set up Alipay first.
 Add WeChat Pay if you have time.
+WeChat Pay works better once you have a Chinese phone number — it unlocks the full wallet, not just the tourist card.

 What about cash — do I need RMB?